Contrasting Blonder Tongue Laboratories (BDR) & The Competition

 |2.48

-As a group, “Radio & t.v. communications equipment” companies have a potential upside of 28.19%.
-Given Blonder Tongue Laboratories’ rivals higher probable upside, analysts clearly believe Blonder Tongue Laboratories has less favorable growth aspects than its rivals.
+As a group, “Radio & t.v. communications equipment” companies have a potential upside of 25.02%.
+Given Blonder Tongue Laboratories’ competitors higher probable upside, analysts plainly believe Blonder Tongue Laboratories has less favorable growth aspects than its competitors.

 Valuation and Earnings

-This table compares Blonder Tongue Laboratories and its rivals revenue, earnings per share (EPS) and valuation.
+This table compares Blonder Tongue Laboratories and its competitors gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue